ExtensityAI/symbolicai/README.md

 * Vector-based search indexes, i.e. [Annoy](https://github.com/spotify/annoy), [Faiss](https://github.com/facebookresearch/faiss) or [Milvus](https://github.com/milvus-io/milvus), are not yet integrated into the framework to enable fast content retrieval.

 Research challenges:
+* To reliably use our framework, one needs to further explore how to fine-tune LLMs to specifically solve many of the proposed operations in a more robust and efficient way.
 * The experimental integration of CLIP is meant to align image and text embeddings.
 To enable decision-making of LLMs based on observations and perform symbolic operations on objects in images or videos would be a huge leap forward.
 This would perfectly integrate with reinforcement learning approaches and enable us to control policies in a systematic way (see also [GATO](https://www.deepmind.com/publications/a-generalist-agent)).
 Therefore, we need to train large multi-modal variants with image / video data and text data, describing in high details the scenes to obtain neuro-symbolic computation engines that can perform semantic operations similar to `move-towards-tree`, `open-door`, etc.
 * Generalist LLMs are still highly over-parameterized and hardware has not yet caught up to host these models on arbitrary day-to-day machines.
 This limits the applicability of our approach not only on small data streams, but also gives high latencies and therefore limits the amount of complexity and expressiveness we can achieve with our expressions.